Blog

 • Keep the first working copy private on your Mac.

-• Add row actions for repeatable steps such as creating a brief, preparing a status note, drafting a follow-up, or updating a record after review.
+• Add row actions for repeatable steps such as preparing a brief, drafting a follow-up, or updating a record after review when that workflow is configured.

 For the broader category, read Spreadsheet Database for Mac.
 If the content calendar is part of a bigger operations tracker, read Project Tracker for Mac.
-If you are comparing shared cloud bases with a Mac-first workflow, read Airtable Alternative for Mac.
+If you are comparing shared cloud bases with Mac-first work, read Airtable Alternative for Mac.

 Macrows is not trying to replace every content tool.
 It is the better fit when the calendar is really a private or small-team database: campaigns, drafts, assets, approvals, and next actions in one place.